 Juliana entered the Sisters of St Joseph at Perthville, Bathurst in 1880 taking the name of Sr Mary John, and was professed in 1881.
 She left Perthville in 1885 and later joined the group of pious women who cared for Father Woods in Surry Hills till his death in 1889.
 She was Father Woods’ amanuensis.

 Sr Mary John returned to Tasmania and in February 1892 re-entered the religious life with the Sisters of St. Joseph at Westbury and made her perpetual vows on the 1st April, 1893.

-Sr Mary John was an invalid during her time Lochinvar.
-Except for a short time spent in Cessnock, she was a resident of the Infirmary.
-She sometimes went to the music rooms to listen to the music pupils play their exam pieces, but her speech had been affected and communication was difficult.
+Sr Mary John stayed in Lochinvar in 1915 where she sometimes went to the music rooms to listen to the music pupils play their exam pieces.
+However her speech had been affected by the stroke and communication was difficult.
 She then spent two years, from 1916 teaching music in Cundletown before being appointed, again as music teacher, to West Wallsend in 1919.